DinoChiesa/devjam3-20170405/Resources/oauth2-ac/README.md

 ### Deploy the User Authentication Web UI

-OLD: The login and consent experience is [here](./appengine).
+To demonstrate Authorization Code or OpenID Connect logins, the login experience needs to be running as a web app.

-To demonstrate Authorization Code or OpenID Connect logins, the login experience needs to be available "in the cloud".
+Follow the README for [the login and consent experience](./login-and-consent) to set it up.

 ### Set up the API Proxy Using the Script